dtcenter/ufs-case-studies/docs/source/2018Michael.rst

     The GFS model EMC global workflow points to the most up-to-date GFS model development code.
 The GFS.v16.0.10 is tested in C768 (~13km) resolution and in 128 vertical levels.
 It uses two scripts, ``setup_expt_fcstonly.py`` and ``setup_workflow_fcstonly.py`` to set up the mode simulation date and case directories.

-    The case runs are initialized at 00z Oct 07, 2018 with 120 hours forecasting.
+    The case was initialized at 00z Oct 07, 2018 and forecast out to 120 hours.
 The settings that need to be modified to set up the start date and directories are listed below.

     .. code-block:: bash